 - Criminal Forensics I and II

-Columbia College offers a Bachelor of Arts in Criminal Justice with a Forensic Concentration.
+Columbia College offers the Bachelor of Arts in Criminal Justice with a Forensic Concentration.

-Offered both in a traditional on-campus format as well as online, the program provides students with a broad foundation in criminal justice as well as an in-depth understanding of forensics.
+Offered both on-campus and online, students learn a broad foundation in criminal justice, and a focused understanding of forensics.

 Students gain knowledge of criminological theory, leadership, ethics, and courts.